 There is no vaccine for COVID-19 yet, however several promising vaccines are in development.
-We’re closing monitoring the vaccines in Phase 3 development, including those from Moderna, Pfizer and AstraZeneca/Oxford University.
+We’re closing monitoring the vaccines in Phase 3 development, including those from Moderna, Pfizer, AstraZeneca/Oxford University and Johnson & Johnson.
 UCLA Health is a participant site of the Moderna trial and the focus of the trail will be on high-risk participants.

 Click here for all current research and clinical trials related to COVID-19, which are open and actively recruiting volunteers.

 If you have fully recovered from COVID-19, please consider donating plasma through our Convalescent Plasma Donation study.